Call free on 0800 694 5566 Open 24 hours a day.

 A CCJ can have a long-term impact on your credit record and affect your chances of getting credit or a loan for many years to come.
 It’s important you address it in the right way, by responding promptly.

-How do I know if I have a CCJ?
+How do you get a CCJ?

 What to do if you get a CCJ claim form

-A CCJ will include details about the amount you owe, what it’s for and an outline of the three options you have in terms of how you should respond:
+There is a step-by-step process when responding to a CCJ, and it’s important to follow it correctly.
+The CCJ will include details about the amount you owe, what it’s for, and an outline of the three response options you have.

 1. Pay the debt as per the terms stated in the CCJ

-2. Ask to have the terms changed if you are unable to afford them
+2. Request to have the terms changed

 3. Apply to have the CCJ cancelled